wolfspelz/JsonPath/README.md

     int zero = root[1000]["noNumber"];

-You can of course interate over a List:
+Of course, you can iterate over a List:

     for (int i = 0; i < json.AsList.Count; i++) {
         string value = root[i];